Choosing the Best Supplement for You

 Consider a multivitamin

 To avoid taking separate vitamins, look for a formulation that contains several eye-friendly vitamins and nutrients.
-Lumega-Z has a full complement of antioxidants, ant-inflammatory, mineral and vitamin ingredients.
+Lumega-Z has a full complement of antioxidants, anti-inflammatory, mineral and vitamin ingredients.
 The image below shows how replacing a daily intake of multiple vitamins with the Lumega-Z medical food is actually better for you, and less expensive.

 Don’t substitute nutritional support for a good diet